-UCF researchers have developed MgxZn1-xO film with a ZnO homo-nucleation layer to be included in optical photodetectors and emitters operating in the UV spectral region.
+MgxZn1-xO film with a ZnO homo-nucleation layer for optical photodetectors and emitters operating in the UV spectral region.

-UCF researchers have overcome the difficulty of growing single wurtzite phase MgZnO with a high Mg concentration by adding a low temperature ZnO nucleation layer on the substrate, such as that grown at 300-400 °C. By changing the MgO concentration, MgxZn1-xO has a tunable 25 °C bandgap from 3.3eV for wurtzite ZnO to 7.8 eV for rock salt MgO.
+UCF researchers have overcome the difficulty of growing single wurtzite phase MgZnO with a high Mg concentration by adding a low-temperature ZnO nucleation layer on the substrate, such as that grown at 300-400°C. By changing the MgO concentration, gxZn1-xO has a tunable 25°C bandgap from 3.3eV for wurtzite ZnO to 7.8 eV for rock salt MgO.
 By tuning the Mg concentration and by controlling the Mg/Zn flux ratio during deposition, the process achieves a steep optical absorption edge of the wurtzite MgxZn1-xO with a spectral cutoff wavelength ranging from 278 nm to 377 nm.
 High crystal quality and optical quality single crystal MgxZn1-xO layers were grown epitaxially on c-plane sapphire substrates by plasma-assisted Molecular Beam Epitaxy (MBE).
 The photoconductors constructed with these films have demonstrated responsivity as high as ~102 A/W with a rejection ratio of two orders of magnitude in the solar-blind spectral range with a spectral cutoff of 278 nm.

 - High crystalline quality

 - Missile threat detection

 Additional Technology Numbers: 32991